Write a 1500-word essay. Set by LSE.

 Submit by 1 September

-Message the Society on WhatsApp for the submission link, then send your essay through it — free, no portal or account.
+Message the Society on WeChat for the submission link, then send your essay through it — free, no portal or account.
 Filename in English: NAME+QUESTION X. Submissions automatically AI-checked and plagiarism-screened on receipt.

 Results in October